EOSIO/spec-repo/eep-draft_flexible_notify.md

 This complicates contracts which embed other contract code (e.g. eosio.token) but need to listen for notifications from the embedded contract.

-This new notification notification protocol builds on [get_sender](https://github.com/EOSIO/eos/issues/7028) and has these properties:
+This new notification protocol builds on [get_sender](https://github.com/EOSIO/eos/issues/7028) and has these properties:
 * Contracts may send a variety of notifications in response to a single action.
 These may contain any data that inline actions can handle.
 * A contract may send notifications to any contract or non-contract account, including itself.